jpegleg/nephronix/README.md

 The output of the instrumentation is stored in .dat files in /opt/nephronix/workspace/.
 These files are used by nephronix for comparing current to previous states and can also be read by other programs or people etc.

+While it largely depends on the activity of a given system, and whether nephronix has been tuned such as with nephronix_light, we might expect 0.3 MB per hour, 7.2 MB per day, and 216 MB per 30 days.
+Only 30 days of archives is held by nephronix by default, so the usage might hover around 216 MB and not grow significantly beyond that.

-<b>WARNING: Nephronix can generate large amounts of data in /opt/nephronix/archive/ and could fill up a disk slice!
-Adjust data retention and/or polling interval (sleep) appropriately for the use case.
-See the nephronix_light example which cuts the two noiseist checks to prioritize more significant events and use less resources.</b>
+ Adjust data retention and/or polling interval (sleep) appropriately for the use-case.
+See the nephronix_light example which cuts the two noiseist checks to prioritize more significant events and use less resources.

 Example checking on previous events in the archive: